 Failing to track important numbers means that you are flying blind.
-Even if you think you know what your numbers are in your head you could be wrong and you’ll miss out on places when you can trim expenses to save money or overlook areas in your business drive revenue and deserve more of your energy.
-Worst of all you could run into some serious tax issues and miss out on tax-saving opportunities like forming a limited company when your income hits a certain level or legal ways to reduce your tax bill like contributing to a pension scheme.
+Even if you think you know what your numbers are in your head, you could be wrong.
+You can also miss out on places when you can trim expenses to save money or overlook areas in your business drive revenue and deserve more of your energy.
+Worst of all, you could run into some serious tax issues and miss out on tax-saving opportunities.
+For example, like forming a limited company when your income hits a certain level or legal ways to reduce your tax bill like contributing to a pension scheme.

 3. Understanding The Numbers

-Accounting is a huge topic and you really don’t need to know it all on day 1, you just need to start somewhere.
-What I want to do is give you enough information for you to start building your knowledge now, then, when you’re comfortable with the basics, you can start to fill the gaps.
+Accounting is a huge topic and you really don’t need to know it all on day 1.
+However, you just need to start somewhere.
+What I want to do is give you enough information for you to start building your knowledge now.
+Then, when you’re comfortable with the basics, you can start to fill the gaps.
 So here are the numbers you need to start paying attention to: